Skip to content

 Compensatory time

 In Washington compensatory time can be given instead of overtime pay if approved by an employers or stated in an employee’s collective bargaining agreement (CBA).
-The compensatory time rate is 1.5 hours for every overtime hour concluded.
+The compensatory time rate is 1.5 hours for every overtime hour worked.
 The Fair Labor Standards Act (FSLA) states that this is limited to 240 hours unless the employee is in public safety or emergency response industries where they can accumulate up to 480 hours.
+This usually only applies to public employees and private employers are prohibited from entering these agreements.

 Break Laws